mongodb-university/Bluehawk/docs/docs/guides/code-snippets.md

 // :snippet-end:
 ```

-The output file becomes
-[Models.snippet.person-model.swift](https://github.com/mongodb/docs-realm/blob/master/source/examples/generated/code/start/Models.snippet.person-model.swift).
-After we use the Bluehawk CLI to extract
-this code example, the final code example looks like this:
+The output file becomes `Models.snippet.person-model.swift`.
+After we use the Bluehawk CLI to extract this code example, the final code example looks like this:

 ```swift
 class Person: Object {